 Most Californians under age 65 with health insurance receive it through an employer, but since 2009 the availability of employer-sponsored insurance (ESI) in the state has been on the decline.
 A key question around the Affordable Care Act (ACA) was whether the reforms would further erode ESI coverage.

-Recent results from the 2015 California Employer Health Benefits Survey, now available on ACA 411, show that the availability of ESI remained stable in the state following implementation of the law.
+Recent results from the 2015 California Employer Health Benefits Survey show that the availability of ESI remained stable in the state following implementation of the law.
 There was no significant change in the share of firms that offered coverage between 2013 and 2015, and the share of employees who work at firms that offer coverage also remained stable.
 (The declines in both measures between 2013 and 2015 in the graphs below are not statistically significant.)

 Worker Eligibility for ESI Remained Stable Overall, Increased Among Some Groups